Gangadhar Adhikari

-Dr. Gangadhar Adhikari (8 December 1898 – 21 November 1981) was a prominent Marxist theoretician and prolific writer from India.
+Gangadhar Adhikari (8 December 1898 – 21 November 1981) was a Marxist theoretician and prolific writer from India.
 He was the former general secretary of the Communist Party of India (CPI), one of the oldest political parties in India.
 He was a chemical scientist who earned his Ph.D. degree in Berlin in 1927.

 Biography

 Early life

 Gangadhar Moreshwar Adhikari was born on 8 December 1898 in Panvel, Colaba district, near Mumbai in a Chandraseniya Kayastha Prabhu family.
 His grandfather was a small landlord in Ratnagiri, but losing property, became a clerk in district collector's office.
-Adhikari;s father shifted to Bombay, living in a chawl.
+Adhikari's father shifted to Bombay, living in a chawl.

 In this typical urbanized Maharashtrian family, Gangadhar passed his formative years.
-His early schooling was in Education Society’s High School at Dadar, and matriculation from Wilson College in 1916.
+His early schooling was in Education Society's High School at Dadar, and matriculation from Wilson College in 1916.
 He was 8th in the whole Presidency, getting a scholarship.

 In touch with politics

 Gangadhar attended his first political meeting in 1918, addressed by Tilak.
-He also listened to speeches at Marathi Literary Society established by S. A. Dange and others in the College.
+He also listened to speeches at Marathi Literary Society established by S. A. Dange and others in the college.
 Adhikari was deeply impressed by Khudiram Bose and Dr. R. G. Bhandarkar, and had great regard for scientist J. C. Bose.
 He passed his Intermediate science exams in 1918 topping in the entire state.
 He graduated in 1920.
 He was awarded scholarship at every stage of education.

 Gangadhar Adhikari joined IISc (Indian Institute of Science), Bangalore as a research scholar.
 Impressed by the achievements of Germany, he learnt German.
-He wrote MSc dissertation on extraction of salts from barium sulphate, passing MSc without having to appear for viva.
-He was one of those rare students who was awarded Master's degree in absentia.
+He wrote an MSc dissertation on extraction of salts from barium sulphate, attaining his MSc without having to appear for a viva.
+He was one of the rare students who was awarded a master's degree in absentia.